 Any shortened URLs using the service are currently stored in AWS S3, as we have not yet migrated this over to Switzerland.
 Any shortened URLs must fall inline with the laws in Ohio, U.S. including any federal laws of the United States.
 Additionally, shortened URLs must fall in line with AWS' Acceptable Use Policy.

 Once you have an account, you will be given information on how to setup your device to use the service as the file hosting platform.
 In case you're wondering, we do support ShareX and Linux/MacOS through owo.sh.
 Most other Pomf-compatible clients (multipart/formdata) for file uploads or Polr-compatible clients for link shortening are supported.

 Currently we aren't accepting new users through a signup form, as we're still in beta and are constantly making improvements and updates to our infrastructure.
 We hope to be accepting users through a signup form in the future.
-If you want to try your luck at convincing me to give you an account over email, be my guest.
+If you want to try your luck at convincing Dean to give you an account over email, be our guest.

 Previously, we only allowed extensions/mime-types that were in a whitelist.
 Now we allow all filetypes and mime-types.
 The Content-Type of the served content will be set to the Content-Type of the multipart field's Content-Type, but defaults to application/octect-stream if not supplied.
 All content is scanned after upload, and every 48 hours.
-Any content that is marked as infected is immediately discarded from storage, the cache servers, and in some cases invalidated on Cloudflare (our CDN).
+Any content that is marked as infected is immediately discarded from storage, the cache servers, and in some cases invalidated on our CDN.

 Our service serves content from many "vanity" URLs, all over HTTPS.
 File hosting is separated from the link shortener domains.
 We don't have a control panel, yet, but it is planned.